grace0950/grace0950/README.md

 ### Hi there 👋

 I'm Ping-Yen, you can call me Yan.
-I am a Bachelor of Computer Science from National Cheng-Chi University, Taiwan.
+I am a Bachelor in Computer Science from National Cheng-Chi University, Taiwan.

 ### 📚 All Skills